Australia travel advice

 - carry emergency contact information for your airline or tour operator

 - follow the advice and instructions of local authorities

 - Bureau of Meteorology – Government of Australia

 Australia is located in a seismic zone.
 Earthquakes may occur.

 Australian Capital Territory, Victoria, South Australia, Western Australia, Tasmania, Guam, Marshall Islands, Micronesia, Nauru, New Caledonia, Northern Marianas, Palau, Papua New Guinea, Solomon Islands, Vanuatu

 Sydney - Consulate General of Canada

-For emergency assistance after hours, call the High Commission of Canada in Canberra or the Consulate General of Canada in Sydney and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 0011-800-2326-6831.
+For emergency consular assistance, call the High Commission of Canada in Australia, in Canberra, or the Consulate General of Canada in Sydney and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.